San7o/Introduction-to-machine-learning/README.md

 # Introduction to Machine Learning

-This book contains useful notes for students studying for an introductionary course to Machine Learning, or to anyone interested in the subject.
+This book contains useful notes for students studying for an introductory course to Machine Learning, or to anyone interested in the subject.
 The structure of the book results from my notes during the "Introduction to Machine Learning" course held by Elisa Ricci at the University of Trento in the academic year 2024-2025.
 During the